trackow/trackow.github.io/README.md

 1. Beech, N., **Rackow, T.**, Semmler, T., and Jung, T.: **Eddy activity in the high-latitude Southern Ocean and its response to climate change**, in review

-1. Poujol, B., Lee, J., **Rackow, T.**, Rotach, M., and Ban, N.: **Do kilometer-scale climate models really perform better over complex topography?** , in review for _Geophysical Research Letters_
+1. Poujol, B., Lee, J., **Rackow, T.**, Rotach, M., and Ban, N.: **Are the largest benefits of kilometer-scale climate models over mountains or over flatland?** , in review for _Geophysical Research Letters_
 {:reversed="reversed"}
 <!---
 1. Authors. **Title** (in revision)